pantale/CIRP-2022-paper/answers.md

    We do not use an equation of state for Ti6Al4V in the CEL formulation.

 # reviewer #3

 *The paper presents a good scientific contribution for machining simulation by using indirectly the flow stress of the workmaterial.*

 1. *It seems that the chip formation is not stabilized in simulations*

+   The authors assumed that the chip formation "not stabilized" is to be related to steady-state that would not be reached during the simulation.
+As answered to question 6 from reviewer #2, we double-checked and confirmed that steady-state is reached from 1.5 ms for the cutting conditions of figure 6 (cutting forces in the 3 directions are nearly constant, as well as maximal temperature in the tool, etc.).

 2. *Is there a comparison with simulations using directedly the JC flow stress model?*

+   Yes, the results of the simulations are compared to the JC flow stress in section 3.4 and quantification is provided in Table 5.
+It is shown that the proposed approach increases computation time from 6%, depending on the number of neurons of the first layer of the ANN, with no significant impact on the results of the model.

 3. *What about the case of chip segmentation commonly seem when machining TA6V!*

+   Chip segmentation is out of the scope of this study.
+It is one of its perspectives as other (than Johnson-Cook) material models including damage, strain softening need to be considered.
+   The cutting conditions of this work produce (mainly due to the low feeds) continuous chips, allowing to focus on the Johnson-Cook flow stress.

 4. *It is judicious to show also what predictions of the flow stress by the  ANN-based material flow law in comparison with the JC flow law for the  case of simple loading uniaxial tension or simple shear!
 What's the  response of the ANN model in simple solicitations?*